ontio/layer2/doc/Layer2_User_Deployment_Guide.md

 ### Deploying the Operator

 Please refer to the operator guide and download and compile the source code.
-Please reference [Operator install guide](https://github.com/ontio/layer2/blob/master/operator/README.md) The operator, `config.json` configuration file, and the `wallet_layer2.dat` and `wallet_ontology.dat` wallet files to the machine on which the operator is to be deployed.
+Please reference [Operator install guide](https://github.com/ontio/layer2/blob/master/operator/README.md).
+After that, upload the operator, `config.json` configuration file, and the `wallet_layer2.dat` and `wallet_ontology.dat` wallet files to the machine on which the operator is to be deployed.

 Download and set up the operator as described in the guide and compile the source code.